Why avoid getting your Locks wet in the shower?

 Does the cap damage the roots?

-No, if it’s suitable and not too tight.
+No, if it fits well and is not too tight.

 Yes, but the risk of moisture is higher.